czyzby/gdx-lml/README.md

 ##What's new
 1.2 -> 1.3

 - Annotated methods (`@Initiate`, `@Destroy`) no longer keep component references for invocation if they are static.
-If your static `@Destroy` method is annotated, you can safely assume that the component will still be properly garbage collected after context initiation, as long as you didn't keep it reference anywhere.
+If your static `@Destroy` method is annotated, you can safely assume that the component will still be properly garbage collected after context initiation, as long as you didn't keep its reference anywhere.

 1.1 -> 1.2: